Lumpia in Philippines: A Complete Food Lover's Guide

 Pre-fried lumpia sitting in a large pile for extended periods.

 Lumpia cools quickly and loses crispiness.
-Stored at improper temperatures, it can become a food safety risk.
+Stored at improper temperatures, it can compromise the quality and freshness of the food.

 -